Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 Figure 1: DMARC Validation

 2.4.2 DMARC Reporting

-DMARC includes a mechanism for system owners to receive information about emails sent on behalf of their domains.
+DMARC includes a mechanism for system owners to receive information about emails sent using one of their domains in the From field.
 You can use this information in the following ways:

 - Confirm that SPF and DKIM have been deployed and are functioning correctly for your domains;

 - Confirm that legitimate emails from your domains are being delivered successfully while illegitimate emails are rejected; and